 Autodesk 3DS Max is our top pick for best 3D modeling software.
 And our emphasis here is on modeling, with 3DS Max especially popular with game developers, interior designers, and architects who need professional modeling, texturing, and meshing tools.
 For that reason, like Autodesk's Maya, Fusion360, and AutoCAD, it's good 3D printing software.

 Standard features include skeletons and inverse kinematics, cloth simulation, skinning and character controls for bipedal motion.
 If the software doesn’t support the exact function or rendering mode you need, an extensive plugin system allows third-party modules to add this to 3DS Max.
 Some of these plugins are free, but we found the best ones are paid.

-However, while we think 3DS Max is a feature-rich modeling tool and one of the best rendering software tools available, packed with pro-level functionality, it’s not for everyone.
-Although it’s perfectly capable of animations, experienced animators, for example, may be better served with Maya, from the same developer.
+However, while we think 3ds Max is a feature-rich 3D creation software, packed with pro-level functionality, it’s not the easiest program to use, and it's not totally versatile.
+It’s perfectly capable of animations, for example, but some professional animators and VFX artists may be better served by Maya.

 Blender is the best free 3D modeling software for animation and animators.
-It’s an open-source 3D creation tool supported by a dedicated community of developers and users, and totally free for personal and commercial use.
+It’s an open-source 3D creation tool supported by a generous community of developers and users, and free for personal and commercial use.

 The top free 3D animator used to be the domain of hobbyists wanting to create animated space battles or giant robot films.
 Now, it’s evolved to the point where many production companies use it to create effects elements for big-budget movies.

 Most other tools in our best 3D design software round-up focus on the modeling or rendering parts of the 3D process.
 Blender is different, providing the entire pipeline from modeling, rigging, animation, simulation, rendering, compositing and motion tracking to video editing.